Artist in Focus: Denis Ryan

 WORK: Ryan’s current series portrays neon signs from around the world.As the series continues, Ryan’s love for painting particular surfaces such as steel metal and glass is satisfied by these old neon signs.
 As neon signs are becoming a thing of the of the past (New York for example is losing three a day), Ryan is beginning to see his series as an archive of disappearing neon advertisements.

-“I hope the strong composition and my [colour] palette, along with the interesting light sources, which play a pivotal part in all my paintings, create the desired impact, producing a painting full of visual excitement.”
+“I hope the strong composition and my [colour] palette, along with the interesting light sources, which play a pivotal part in all my paintings, create the desired impact, producing a painting full of visual excitement.” - Denis Ryan

-Tabac Neon and Mannequin, French Riviera’ Acrylic on paper, 53 x 73 cm
+Tabac Neon and Mannequin, French Riviera’ acrylic on paper, 53 x 73 cm

 Denis Ryan has exhibited in China, New York, Texas, Charleston, Italy, London, Aldborough, Edinburgh and regularly with the Royal Watercolour Society of which he is an elected member and chief curator of all their shows.
 Ryan is always looking for new ways to approach each painting in order to keep his images fresh.
 This includes paintings with multiple imagery, he combines signs and a combination of signage and areas of flat colour with a photorealist approach.